TheMoxyFoxy/legends-and-lore-rulebook/content/pages/combat/common-actions.md

 For this turn, you are able to move twice your Speed.
 Can only be used once per turn.
 {{% /ability %}}

+{{% ability name="Stealth" ap="2" type="Action" %}}
+You attempt to sneak, hiding behind an object and/or out of view.
+You have to roll Dexterity and beat the Passive Perception of all enemies that are able to see or hear your location.
+If any enemies have previously spotted you, you roll with Difficulty.
+You are unable to Stealth while an enemy is looking directly at you.
+Whenever you attack with stealth, you automatically hit and become unstealthed.
+{{% /ability %}}

 {{% ability name="Weapon Attack" ap="2" type="Action" %}}
 Perform a melee attack with a weapon in your hands against target creature.
 {{% /ability %}}